pledge4future/co2calculator/docs/documentation_co2calculator.md

 The specific emission factors for different activities are collected in [this emission factor table](https://github.com/pledge4future/co2calculator/blob/dev/data/emission_factors.csv).

+(heading-target)=
+### Compliance with the GHG Protocols

+The Greenhouse Gas (GHG) Protocol Corporate Standards provide a globally used framework to measure greenhouse gas emissions [(Greenhouse Gas Protocol 2024)](https://ghgprotocol.org/).
+They account for three scopes:
+* Scope 1 emissions are direct emissions from sources that are owned or controlled by the reporting entity, such as emissions from combustion in owned vehicles or boilers.
+* Scope 2 emissions are indirect emissions caused by the generation of purchased or consumed electricity, heating, cooling or steam.
+* Scope 3 emissions are indirect emissions other than those captured in scope 3.
+These include all other emissions generated in the life cycle of the product, including production and disposal.

+For electricity and mobility, the *co2calculator* computes emissions based on the whole life cycle of a product, i.e. including scope 3 emissions.
+For heating, scope 1 emissions are caculated.

 ## 1 Electricity

 Electricity CO<sub>2</sub>e emissions are calculated from country-specific production mixes [(carbon footprint 2023)](https://www.carbonfootprint.com/international_electricity_factors.html).
 These are the mix of fuels used by local power stations and, therefore, the basis for location-based reporting.
+Emission factors rely on total production fuel mixes, which include scope 2 and scope 3 emissions of the GHG protocol (for details, see [Compliance with the GHG Protocols](#heading-target)).

 ### Calculation of a share of electricity use